-The heading hold gyro (HH) takes the dampening of the simple yaw rate gyro (YR) to another level.
+The heading hold gyro (also called the Heading Lock Gyro) takes the dampening of the simple yaw rate gyro (YR) to another level.

-I should point out this article covers both stand alone heading lock tail gyro and those that are built into flybarless stabilization systems.
+I should point out this article covers both stand alone heading lock tail gyros and those that are built into flybarless stabilization systems.

 This calculation is then converted into a direct command sent to the tail rotor servo that not only dampens the movement, but corrects for the exact amount of deviation off the original heading of the helicopter.